 - These are some types of random access memory.

 - DRAM stands for dynamic random access memory.
-It should be regularly refreshed otherwise all data will be lost.

 - SDRAM stands for synchronous dynamic random access memory operating with very high speed.